MaxFalkenberg/RandomCopying/README.md

 Export x and y values for degree distribution graph:

     G.degree_dist(mode = 'obs',plot)
-    #mode: Export data for degree distribution of observed network degree if mode='obs', or hidden network if mode='inf'.
+    #mode: Export data for degree distribution of observed network degree if mode='obs', or hidden network if mode='hidden'.
     #plot: If plot=True, data is plotted.

 To export edgelist for importation into networkx or elsewhere: